bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 }
 ```

-You can see this in action on the [toasted-notes](https://toasted-notes.netlify.com/) website which has a dark hero with light text.
+You can see this in action on the [toasted-notes](https://toasted-notes.netlify.com/) website which has a hero with a dark background and light text.
 Even buttons are subtly altered to provide greater contrast on dark backgrounds.

 #### Sancho is built with Typescript, Emotion and React.